cyclone1964/SonarNet/Architectures/UNet/README.md

 ![](assets/project/segmentation/teaser.png)

-Since pixel-wise image segmentation is a well-studied problem in the computer vision literature and it can be easily modified to handle detection and classification, we thought we would start there.
+Since [pixel-wise image segmentation](https://divamgupta.com/image-segmentation/2019/06/06/deep-learning-semantic-segmentation-keras.html) is a well-studied problem in the computer vision literature and it can be easily modified to handle detection and classification, we thought we would start there.

-We based our model on the U-Net architecture that yields precise segmentation of neuronal structures in electron microscopic stacks with very few training images.
+We based our model on [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/pdf/1505.04597.pdf) that yields precise segmentation of neuronal structures in electron microscopic stacks with very few training images.

 ![](assets/project/unet/unet_explained.png)

 The main ideas behind U-Net's architecture consists of an encoder and decoder structure with skip connections.

-***Q: What is an encoder and decoder structure?***
+**_Q: What is an encoder and decoder structure?_**

 In general, convolutional layers coupled with down sampling layers produce a low-resolution tensor containing the high-level information about the image.
 Taking this low-resolution spatial tensor, we need to produce high-resolution segmentation outputs.
 To do this, we need mirrored convolutional layers that utilize up sampling instead of down sampling to get back the low-level information.
 This is known as an encoder-decoder structure.

-***Q: What are skip connections?***
+**_Q: What are skip connections?_**

-Skip connections gives the decoder access to the low-level features produced by the encoder layers.
+Skip connections give the decoder access to the low-level features produced by the encoder layers.

 #### Data Pre-processing